Specification Stages and Versioning

 Retired

 This stage indicates that the specification is no longer maintained.
 It has been either rendered obsolete by a newer version or abandoned for some reason.
-The status of the document may provide additional information and point to the new document to use intead if there is one.
+The status of the document may provide additional information and point to the new document to use instead if there is one.

 Versioning